 As we attempt to match the Facebook profiles of a large group of individuals, we define a three-step identification procedure to standardize the identification of user profiles.
 In the first step, for each individual target identity (target) in our sample, we retrieve a plurality of candidate users (candidates) whose profiles hold attributes similar to the target's known attributes.
 In the second step, we determine each candidate's probability of matching its corresponding target by calculating a confidence score based on different similarity and proximity measures.
-In the third step, we rank each target's candidates based on their confidence scores and try to manually match the target's true profile from its given set of candidates.
+In the third step, we rank each target's candidates based on their confidence scores and try to manually match a target's true profile from its given set of candidates.
 We illustrate these details of the procedure using the following description.

 In the first step of the identification procedure, for each target in our sample, we populate a list of candidates that we retrieve from different sources.
-We start by querying each target using Facebook's internal search engine, which takes a name and a set of search parameters as input and returns a list of candidates with matching attributes.
+We start by querying each target using Facebook's internal search engine, which takes a name and an optional set of search parameters as input and returns a list of candidates with matching attributes.
 Filters available to refine the search include location, work, and education.
-To overcome several limitations arising from the search engine's web interface, we prepare customized query strings in which we embed the search parameters' internal identifiers.
-Appending these query strings to Facebook's base URL allows us to execute a large number of search queries.
-We provide details on the collection of the search parameters' identifiers and the syntax of the query strings in
+To overcome several limitations arising from the search engine's web interface, we prepare customized query strings in which we embed the search parameters' internal identifiers.4 Appending these query strings to the search engine's base URL allows us to execute a large number of search queries.
+We provide details on the procedure in Appendix B.

-&lt;sup>3In response to several controversies (e.g., the Cambridge Analytica incident), Facebook severely restricted their API ("Facebook Graph API") in April 2018 by deprecating most of its major endpoints.
-Further restrictions were imposed in June 2019 when Facebook disabled their semantic "Graph Search" engine.
-This strongly limits the capacity of researchers to access user-generated Facebook data.
+3In response to several controversies (e.g., Cambridge Analytica), Meta Platforms has severely restricted Facebook's main API ("Graph API") in April 2018 by deprecating its major endpoints.
+Further restrictions were imposed in June 2019 when Facebook's semantic search engine ("Graph Search") was disabled.
+These measures have strongly limited the capacity to read Facebook's social graph and access user-generated data.

-&lt;sup>4Filters available through the search engine's menu interface cannot be readily set by entering keywords or identifiers.
+4Filters available through the search engine's menu interface cannot be readily set by entering keywords or identifiers.
 Instead, entering a value will populate a drop-down menu with suggestions.
 As this approach is not feasible for executing a large number of search queries, we use query strings instead.